 - The applicant, parent or spouse, who has filed an amended tax return.

-- On the IRS website, enter the requested information.
+- On the IRS Website, enter the requested information exactly as it appears on your tax return.

 Updating Your FAFSA